-The term "laser marking" refers to the permanent marking of all types of workpieces - regardless of the marking/engraving depth.
+The term "laser marking" refers to the permanent marking of all types of workpieces with a laser marker - regardless of the marking/engraving depth.
 Below is a summary of the different types.
 The individual marking processes that can be generated with CO2 and near-infrared lasers include:

 - and color change